Creates web lights.

 - Defines the shape visibility (type Yes or No to cast a shadow that represents shapes (more accurate) or that is rectangular (faster to render).)

 - Specifies the color of the light by entering the true color (R, G, B) or entering an option.

 - The RGB color model is an additive color model in which red, green, and blue light are added together in various ways to reproduce a broad array of colors.
 The name of the model comes from the initials of the three additive primary colors, red, green, and blue.
 The component values are stored as integer numbers in the range 0 to 255, the range that a single 8-bit byte can offer (by encoding 256 distinct values).

 - Index color

 - Specifies the color using three parameters Hue, Saturation and Lightness

 - Specifies the colorbook name and the color name inside of it.
-Verify if the colorbook (.acb) file is located in the folder indicated by the COLORBOOKPATH command.
+Verify if the colorbook (.acb) file is located in the folder indicated by the COLORBOOKPATH system variable.